israelmuca/Repair-Store-Ticket-System-Deprecated/README.md

 - Customers database
 - Tickets database
 - Prints tickets using a regular thermal printer
-- Notes system inside each ticket
+- Team notes system inside each ticket
 - Registers tickets as closed once the equipment is paid for and delivered

 ## Prerequisites